 Nicholson inherited the only block of commercial green kiwis still available in South Africa.
 And even though he has more experience with green kiwis, he says the golden variety is currently the cultivar to watch.

-Global and local demand
+Global and local demand for kiwi fruits

 Globally, the demand for kiwifruit is on the rise due to its health benefits.
 It is particularly nutrient-dense and “its vitamin C content is higher than that of any type of citrus”, according to Nicholson.